smurfix/DaBroker/doc/client.rst

 copy from cache, or from the server.
 You can find an example in `test22`, at the "# refresh" comment in `job1()`.

+You can test `obj._obsolete` to discover whether the server has sent an invalidation notive for that object.

 Client-side subclassing
 -----------------------